kgulotta/Kenneth-Gulotta-Portfolio/README.md

 # Kenneth-Gulotta-Portfolio
 ## Repository Description
 Kenneth Gulotta's portfolio of technical writing and design pieces.
-It includes two types of documents: Markdown files and PDFs exported from Adobe InDesign.
-> :memo: **Note:** To see the full functionality of the PDF documents, you must download them and open them with a PDF-capable app such as Adobe Acrobat, Adobe Reader, Microsoft Edge, or Google Chrome.
+> :memo: **Note:** The sample documents in this portfolio include Markdown documents formatted for viewing in GitHub as well as PDFs generated with Adobe InDesign.
+To see the full functionality of the PDF documents, you must download them and open them with a PDF-capable app such as Adobe Acrobat, Adobe Reader, Microsoft Edge, or Google Chrome.

+## Kenneth's Bio
+Kenneth Gulotta is technical writer by trade.
+He spends his days solving puzzles that involve communication and design.
+He also has an MA in creative writing from UT-Austin and a PhD in English from Tulane University.

+In his 25 years as a technical writer, Kenneth has learned many other skills, including graphic design and illustration; proposal development and marketing; coding; and UX design.
+He is currently building on these skills by taking the Google UX Design Certificate course.

+Kenneth lives in New Orleans, close to where he was born and raised, but he has also lived in Austin, Washington DC, and Baltimore.

+## Portfolio Contents
+This portfolio contains the following items: